-Mr. Lapreziosa practiced karate in Philadelphia from the mid-1980s to early 1990s at Master Okazaki’s ISKF headquarters dojo in West Philadelphia, and then with Masters John McClary and John Daniel at Shu-Ha-Ri Institute in Germantown.
+Mr. Lapreziosa practiced Shotokan karate in Philadelphia from the mid-1980s to early 1990s at Master Okazaki’s ISKF headquarters dojo in West Philadelphia, and then with Masters John McClary and John Daniel at Shu-Ha-Ri Institute in Germantown.

-During the 1990s, he trained for three years in Japan in both the Wado-Ryu and Shotokan styles, eventually achieving the rank of 2nd degree black belt in the Shotokan style in the All-Japan Karate Federation (Zen Nihon Karate-do Renmei).
+During the 1990s, he trained for three years in Japan in both the Wado-Ryu and Shotokan styles, eventually achieving the rank of 2nd degree Black Belt in the Shotokan style in the All-Japan Karate Federation (Zen Nihon Karate-do Renmei).

 Mr. Lapreziosa has visited Japan many times and is intimately acquainted with its culture.
 His familiarity with the Japanese language and mentality enhances his ability to convey the principles and techniques of karate to his students.